 Events such as picnics, concerts and musical performances initially centred on home, church and school.
-But as settlement expanded, a variety of organisations, societies and clubs flourished, serving to overcome some of the loneliness of rural life as well as forging community solidarity.
+As settlement expanded, a variety of organisations, societies and clubs flourished, serving to overcome some of the loneliness of rural life as well as forging community solidarity.

-From early days Māori and Europeans joined together in celebrating special occasions, big and small – royal coronations, agricultural and pastoral shows, return of troops, gala balls, weddings and farewells.
-Important too in this community life were events at marae that drew crowds in their hundreds and occasionally thousands.
+From early days Māori and Europeans joined together in celebrating special occasions, big and small – royal coronations, agricultural and pastoral shows, the return of troops, gala balls, weddings and farewells.
+Important too in this community life were events at marae that drew hundreds and occasionally thousands of people.
 Pākehā expected to be involved and the occasions were usually mixed.
 Perhaps the north’s many European–Māori families encouraged this.

-In modern times such annual celebrations as Waitangi Day draw large, mixed crowds to enjoy organised performances and sideshow fun.
-And the north makes the most of its coastal waters by holding its famous fishing contests.
+In modern times, annual celebrations such as Waitangi Day draw large, mixed crowds to enjoy organised performances and sideshow fun.
+The north makes the most of its coastal waters by holding its famous fishing contests.